 - critically examine key ethical issues relevant to professional health care practice in community settings.

-You will complete seven core courses and one elective course.
-The following is an example of courses offered:
+You will complete seven core units and one elective unit.

 Choose a program structure